Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption

 Conversely, texts that increase the buyer's loss are characterized by semantic drift and ambiguity that compete with the reasoning objective.
-The most harmful seller, \textit{Al-Jaami Al-Saheeh} (IF $\approx +62,866$), is a religious discourse characterized by archaic phrasing and complex theological abstractions.
-This creates a significant distributional shift away from the modern, practical instructions found in the evaluation set, introducing noise into the model's embeddings.
+The most unhelpful seller, \textit{Al-Jaami Al-Saheeh} (IF $\approx +62,866$), is characterized by archaic phrasing and complex theological abstractions.
+This creates a significant distributional shift away from the distribution of the evaluation set, introducing noise into the model's embeddings.
 Similarly, \textit{200 Mulla Nasrudin Stories and Jokes} (IF $\approx +61,253$) acts as a functional distractor.
 The logic of humor often relies on subverting expectations and embracing ambiguity, which is the inverse of the strict constraint satisfaction required for the team allocation task.
 Interestingly, highly technical content can also be harmful if the domain is misaligned; the \textit{2018 US Combat Aeroplane Accident Compilation} (IF $\approx +51,500$) yields a strong positive influence score.
 While structured, these dense summaries emphasize mechanical jargon and physics rather than human agency.
 The hyper-specific vocabulary acts as distracting noise, diluting the model's focus on the interpersonal and managerial reasoning required by the downstream objective.

 These findings suggest that secure data valuation can serve as the technical foundation for a fairer data economy.
 By empowering buyers to identify the specific authors whose works drive model capabilities, the framework shifts the market equilibrium from volume extraction to quality exchange.
 This enables a licensing model where compensation is proportional to utility, resolving the fairness concerns inherent in current class-action resolutions and the opacity of current data exchange platforms.